All research staff conducting TMS sessions will complete the required BIRC TMS Safety Training course prior to using TMS.

 - New operators are required to setup and practice at least 5 TMS sessions under approved supervision using the protocol specific to their study and document these sessions.
 Training documentation will be maintained by the BIRC Associate Director.
 Operators will be directed to obtain additional training and/or practice if the session is not conducted to the satisfaction of BIRC staff.

 - Every participant must complete and sign a TMS screening form immediately prior to every session.
 Review the screening criteria carefully with the participant.
 If there is any uncertainty about eligibility, do not conduct TMS.
+A sample screening form is available.

 - Individuals with pacemakers or other electronic medical devices are not permitted in the TMS room during procedures.